badrbmb/eur-energy/README.md

   ![emission_intensities_by_process](eur_energy/data/images/fig2.png)

-  _Emission intensities borkendown by process from the `Non ferrous metals` industry in EU27 + UK, 2015._
+  _Emission intensities broken-down by process from the `Non ferrous metals` industry in EU27 + UK, 2015._

 - Evaluate alternative scenarios for fuel demand